German TV pulls prostitution documentary which 'staged' scenes

-BERLIN (AFP) - German public broadcaster NDR said it had pulled an award-winning German film documentary about prostitution which it had co-produced after discovering that "numerous" scenes had in fact been staged using actors.
+BERLIN • German public broadcaster NDR has pulled an award-winning German film documentary about prostitution, which it had co-produced, after discovering that "numerous" scenes had in fact been staged using actors.

-The film Lovemobil, which reveals the sordid conditions endured by sex workers operating in camper vans in the German countryside, received much acclaim and won the German Documentary Film Prize upon its release in 2020.
+The film Lovemobil, which reveals the sordid conditions endured by sex workers operating in camper vans in the German countryside, won the jury prize for Best Feature Documentary at last year's Santorini Film Festival, among other accolades.

-Yet co-producer NDR said on Monday (March 22) that internal research by its own reporters had found that many of the film's scenes were "not authentic".
+Yet, co-producer NDR said on Monday that internal research by its own reporters had found that many of the film's scenes were "not authentic".

 "The film is supposed to be based on years of research by the writer, but the central protagonists are playing a role, not describing their own personal experience," the broadcaster said in a statement.